home | what's new | other sitescontact | about

 K. While marriage needs an attitude of self-sacrifice, the agape love “sends rain to the just and the unjust” – it’s not focused on just one person.
 This could be annoying to a mate.

 E. I think every maturing person should want to be with a mate who, in a larger sense, lives by agape love.
 But not because it will specifically benefit you.
-I want to be with a girl, like Jamie, who wants to enter “the harvest fields” of God.
+I want to be with a girl, like Jamie, who would seek to enter “the harvest fields” of God.
 This means, there’s a service-mindedness, a great desire to help the disadvantaged, to do the work of God.
 Everyone will eventually think this way, but I don’t believe it’s possible to enter the eternal marriage until this mindset is in place.
-Without it, the marriage would be impaired, just one more ill-founded John-and-Mary union.
+Without it, the marriage would be impaired, ego-centered, just one more ill-founded John-and-Mary union.
 And I say this even if the two are Twins.

 E. Friendship, properly construed, is a natural blessing in the real marriage.
 They see the same thing, they want to the same thing, they both deeply desire to consecrate themselves to the work of God, and they delight in each other in terms of having a partner who is devoted to the same goals and standards.